Saint John Vianney Seminary (Minnesota): Establishment and Early Years

 Saint John Vianney Seminary was thus founded in 1968.
-It initially existed in Loras Hall and Credit Hall next to the Saint Paul Seminary, but the faculty of SPS were not pleased with the proximity the college seminary had to the major seminary.
+It initially existed in Loras Hall and Cretin Hall next to The Saint Paul Seminary, but the faculty of SPS were not pleased with the proximity the college seminary had to the major seminary.
 In 1972, the seminary residence moved to Brady Hall on campus of the College of St. Thomas.
 In January 1982, meetings were held to begin planning a separate dedicated building for the seminary.
 Groundbreaking for the new building took place in 1982.
 The new seminary building was constructed on the north campus of the University of St. Thomas, just northwest of Ireland Hall and east of Flynn Hall.
 The ground floor of the seminary has offices for the in-house priests and academic and administration staff, as well as guest rooms.
 A simple chapel was also constructed on the first floor.
 Four residence floors are above the ground floor.
 The basement contains a recreation room, which was named the Pope Benedict XVI Room in the 2000s.
 Cardinal Ratzinger met with then-Rector Richard Pates in that room on a seminary visit in the 1970s.
 On display in the room is a zucchetto of Pope Benedict XVI, given to a seminarian from SJV who visited Rome and extended a new one to the Pope as he passed by; the Pontiff then exchanged the new one for his own.